 Anise (Pimpinella anisum) is a plant belonging to the Apiaceae family.
-The oblong shaped fruits of this plant, which are more commonly referred to as anise seeds or (aniseeds seeds), are used all around the globe as a culinary ingredient.
+The oblong-shaped fruits of this plant, which are more commonly referred to as anise seeds or (aniseeds seeds), are used all around the globe as a culinary ingredient.

-The Difference between anise seeds, star anise, fennel seeds and licorice
+The Difference between anise seeds, star anise, fennel seeds, and licorice

-Individuals who are looking to experience the health benefits offered by aniseed seeds should start consuming tea prepared using the spice.
+Individuals who are looking to experience the health benefits offered by aniseed seeds should start consuming tea prepared using spice.
 Anise is well-liked for its licorice-like taste, which creates a sweet and enjoyable tea.
 Anise seed tea is not only pleasing, but it is also beneficial for relieving common problems such as an upset stomach and congestion.

-A steaming cup of tea can help with bronchitis, the common cold and any persistent coughing. here is a delicious anise tea recipe
+A steaming cup of tea can help with bronchitis, the common cold, and any persistent coughing. here is a delicious anise tea recipe

 Soothing Anise Herbal Tea For Sore Throats